simonpoole/geojson2osm/README.md

 - It will punt on LineString Features with more than 2000 vertices
 - OSM way nodes are de-duplicated (this should probably be an option)

-ALl of the above is fixable, it just hasn't been done yet.
+All of the above is fixable, it just hasn't been done yet.